 Click here to view a gallery of construction associated images.

-Major construction works commenced in early 2011, with the new line scheduled for passenger operation in late 2013 / early 2014.
+Major construction works commenced in early 2011, with the new line scheduled for passenger operation in early 2014.
 Key dates as follows:

-• majority of construction (civil) works on the Seaford extension is now complete
+• construction (civil) works on the Seaford extension are now complete

-• arrival of first electric trains for testing along the Noarlunga to Seaford extension – mid 2013
+• arrival of first electric trains for testing along the Noarlunga to Seaford extension – commenced in July 2013

-• first passenger services on the Noarlunga Line extended to Seaford (new ‘Seaford Line’) – late 2013 / early 2014
+• first passenger services on the Noarlunga Line extended to Seaford (new ‘Seaford Line’) – early 2014

 Integrating land use with public transport